What Is PCOS?

 Polycystic ovary syndrome, or PCOS, is a hormonal condition that women can get during their childbearing years.
 It can affect your ability to have a child (your doctor will call it your fertility).
 It can also:

 - Stop your periods or make them hard to predict

-- Cause acne and unwanted hair
+- Cause acne and unwanted body and facial hair

 Hormones and PCOS